MilenTecle/human-body-quiz/README.md

 ![Footer]()

-- ### Quiz
+- ### The Quiz
-  - When the user click one of the buttons on the start page, the quiz will start.
+  - When the user clicks on one of the buttons on the start page, the quiz will start.
 The quiz also has a container, equalent to the the welcome container to maintain recognition for the user.
-  - The quiz contaioner will display:
+  - The quiz container will display:
     - The number of the question (1 of 10 upon start)
-    - The question itself that comes in a random order.
+    - The question itself comes in a random order.
     - Four answer buttons for the user tho choose between.
     - The right answer till display a green backgroundcolor.
     - An incorrect answer will display with a red backgroundcolor, and the right answer will also be displayed to the user.